mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

  * `SHOW BINARY LOGS`

    * Lists the current files and their sizes.
-These will be different from the ones listed by the original master where the binlogrouter is replicating from.
+These will be different from the ones listed by the original primary where the binlogrouter is replicating from.

  * `PURGE { BINARY | MASTER } LOGS TO <filename>`